Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy Using Anonymization

-Critical to compromising the privacy of the users will be the adversary's ability to match empirical correlation properties of the data traces to the known structure of the (ensemble) correlation between users.
-First, we show that the adversary can reliably reconstruct the entire association graph for \textit{the anonymized version of the data} (i.e., the observed data traces) with relatively few observations.
+In the first step, we show that the adversary can reliably reconstruct the entire association graph for \textit{the anonymized version of the data} (i.e., the observed data traces) with relatively few observations.